raschedh/ViT_MNIST/README.md

 - **Encoder**: Based on the original ViT paper, using *pre-layer norm* with skip connections.
 - **Decoder**: Follows *post-layer norm* as in the original Transformer paper.
-- This implementation mixes both approaches.
+- This rpeo mixes both approaches for the encoder-decoder.
 Feel free to change.

 ---